 In August 2020, the FASB issued ASU No. 2020-06, Accounting for Convertible Instruments and Contracts in an Entity's Own Equity.
 The update simplifies the accounting for convertible instruments by removing certain separation models in Subtopic 470-20, Debt-Debt with Conversion and Other Options, for convertible instruments.
 As part of the amendment, the embedded conversion features are no longer separated from the host contract for convertible instruments with conversion features that are not required to be accounted for as derivatives under Topic 815, Derivatives and Hedging, or that do not result in substantial premiums accounted for as paid-in capital.
 The FASB has eliminated the cash conversion and beneficial conversion feature models.
 The FASB has also modified accounting rules relating to application of the scope exception from derivative accounting.
 The amendments revise the guidance in ASC 815-40-25-10, to remove three out of seven conditions from the settlement guidance, referred to as additional equity classification requirements.
-Following the above amendments, more convertible debt instruments will be accounted for as a single liability measured at its amortized cost and more convertible preferred stock will be accounted for as a single equity instrument measured at its historical cost, as long as no features require bifurcation and recognition and recognition and recognition groups in the preferred stock within those fiscal years.
-For all other entities, including smaller reporting companies, for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
-For all other entities, including smaller reporting companies the amendments are effective for fiscal years beginning after December 15, 2020, including interim periods within those fiscal years.
+Following the above amendments, more convertible debt instruments will be accounted for as a single liability measured at its amortized cost and more convertible preferred stock will be accounted for as a single equity instrument measured at its historical cost, as long as no features require bifurcation and recognition as derivatives.
+The amendments are effective for public business entities, excluding smaller reporting companies, for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
+For all other entities, including smaller reporting companies the amendments are effective for fiscal years.
 Early adoption is permitted, but no earlier than fiscal years beginning after December 15, 2020, including interim periods within those fiscal years.
-Early adoption is permitted, but no earlier than fiscal years be
+The Company has early adopted ASU No. 2020-06 starting January 1, 2021 on a modified retrospective basis.
+The impact to the Company's consolidated financial position, results of operations